giulianopz/lfcs/domains/5-service-configuration/h.md

 Edit the new file to configure the new site using some of the directives described below.

-The **ServerAdmin** directive specifies the email address to be advertised for the server’s administrator.
+The **ServerAdmin** directive specifies the email address to be advertised for the server's administrator.
 The default value is webmaster@localhost.
-This should be changed to an emailaddress that is delivered to you (if you are the server’s administrator).
+This should be changed to an emailaddress that is delivered to you (if you are the server's administrator).
 If your website has a problem, Apache2 will display an error message containing this email address to reportthe problem to.
-Find this directive in your site’s configuration file in /etc/apache2/sites-available.
+Find this directive in your site's configuration file in /etc/apache2/sites-available.

 The **Listen** directive specifies the port, and optionally the IP address, Apache2 should listen on.
 If the IP address is not specified, Apache2 will listen on all IP addresses assignedto the machine it runs on.
 The default value for the Listen directive is 80.
 Change this to 127.0.0.1:80 to cause Apache2 to listen only on your loopback interface so that it will notbe available to the Internet, to (for example) 81 to change the port that it listens on, or leave it as is for normal operation.
 This directive can be found and changed in its ownfile, /etc/apache2/ports.conf